 - I’ll be able to network and share experiences with CPs from across the UK and bring back transferable information to develop our work

 - It will support re-validation, with best-practice workshops, plenary sessions and masterclasses

 - I’ll hear policy updates on the latest regulatory challenges

 - I’ll bring back useful insights to share with the rest of the team

 This award enables attendance at the Unite-CPHVA Annual Professional Conference 2019.
 Applicants must be Unite-CPHVA members who have qualified within the last two years OR have never previously attended a Unite-CPHVA Conference.

 The CPHVA Education and Development Trust was created to fulfil the wishes of Dr Ian MacQueen, who was Medical Officer of Health in Aberdeen and a Vice President and Trustee of what was then the Health Visitors’ Association (HVA).
 Dr MacQueen believed passionately in the contribution that health visitors make to the health of the population, especially in public health, and he wished to support this work and also reward individual practitioners for work that demonstrated excellence.

 Established in 1997, it made its first award in 1999.
 The Trust, a registered charity, is served by a committee of Trustee’s who are supported by a Professional Advisory Committee (PAC).

 The Trust is committed to supporting Dr MacQueen’s wishes and strives to make its awards as varied and inclusive as possible.

 The award will provide a full two day conference ticket and £50 towards travel/ accommodation.
-Up to SIX awards are available.
+Up to EIGHT awards are available.